pdiegodios/appointment-finder/README.md

 If the requested appointment is available the Add button will become enabled and you'll be able to add your appointment to the appointment list.

-Any change in the inputs will also impact the options display in the available timeslots which will be based on proximity from requested date and should have at least enough time available to add an appointment with the same duration.
+Any change in the inputs will also impact the options displayed in the available timeslots which will be based on proximity from requested date and should have at least enough time available to add an appointment with the same duration.

 The solution is based on a very simple [Developer Challenge](#developer-challenge) which I intend to make better fun from it.
 There we go!